Maruf-Kabir-Refat3666/Maruf-Kabir-Refat3666/README.md

 - 👋 Hi, I’m @Maruf-Kabir-Refat
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning anout AWS Platform
+- 🌱 I’m currently learning about AWS Platform
 - 📫 How to reach me https://www.linkedin.com/in/maruf-kabir-refat-431818153/

 <!---